willfaught/paige/README.md

 style = "" # CSS included at the end of the stylesheet, before style-last.css

 [paige.analytics]
-disabled = false # Disable all analytics
+disable = false # Disable all analytics

 [paige.analytics.chartbeat] # See https://chartbeat.com
 account_id = ""